amekusa/docolatte/README.md

   tweak:
     nojekyll: If `true`, places `.nojekyll` file
               at the root of the output directory [default:true]
-              # This is useful if you publish the docs to gh-pages
+              # This is useful if you publish the docs to github-pages

+    syncHash: When to sync location hash [default:'scrollend']
+      # Available values:
+      - 'scroll'     # This may result in "flooding" browser history
+      - 'scrollend'  # Recommended
+      - false        # Doesn't sync location hash at all

 # All the options for the JSDoc's default theme
 # are also compatible with Docolatte.